lamida/master-thesis/README.md

-This is a template for LaTeX thesis (M.Sc. or PhD) at SUTD.
+# Master Thesis

+This repository hosts the LaTeX source for my master's thesis.
+The main.pdf is the compiled version of the thesis.

+I was doing my master in Cybersecurity at [SUTD](https://istd.sutd.edu.sg/education/mssd/) and graduated in 2021.

+This thesis project was advised by [Flavio Toffalini](http://flaviotoffalini.info/) and [Prof. Jianying Zhou](http://jianying.space/).

+## LaTeX Template

-This template was adapted by Martin Ochoa based on a template downloaded from:
+This thesis uses [template](https://github.com/sutd-mo/thesis-template) by Martin Ochoa based on a template downloaded from:

 http://www.LaTeXTemplates.com